 Below are some Frequently Asked Questions for our beginning paddlers which we hope will help provide some guidance and direction.
-If you have more questions, please reach out to the coaching staff or send us an email via our contact page.
-Thanks!
+If you have more questions after reading these, please reach out to the coaching staff or just send us an email via our contact page.

 Will I get wet?

-Yes! – especially in your first few weeks of paddling as you learn to balance our tippy boats.
-We have more stable boats for beginners to start in however even these are ones that most people tip over in to begin with.
+Yes!
+Especially in your first few weeks of paddling as you learn to balance our tippy boats.
+While we do have more stable boats for beginners to start in, even these are ones that most people tip over in to begin with.

 It is also not uncommon to get wet from water splashed from paddles in team boats or paddling near other boats.
 While we do not try to get into the water, it’s a part of the sport that you can expect to get wet.